jodit/jodit-docs/public/README.md

 ## License

-Licensed under GNU General Public License v2.0 or later
+Licensed under GNU General Public License v2.0 or later or MIT or [Commercial](https://xdsoft.net/jodit/commercial/) Jodit is licensed under a triple license system (MIT or GPL version 2-or-later or Commercial).
+This means you are free to choose with which of these licenses you want to use this library.
+It does not mean what for commercial products you need `Commercial` license.
+You can use any of these licenses in commercial and non commercial products.